vignettes/calculationUpdate.Rmd

 and colleagues had additional details on the issues.

-Brian spent some time trying to fix the code; Jeremy swooped in and actually fixed the code.
+Brian spent some time trying to fix the code; Jeremy swooped in and actually fixed the code using the approaches from Priscilla, Bjørn, and Sebastian.

 In the appendix on page 2383, when it describes the covariation under an OUMVA model, the right-most calculation in the final term is rendered as when it should be as it is correctly written in Eq.
 A.26.
 This is unrelated to the issue below but still worth noting.